How to Build a Software for an Accounting Company

 How to Integrate Tax Software with a Current Solution

-To build something into your tax software, you or your development team would have to work with a code.
+To build something into your tax software, you or your development team might have to work with a code.
 So, technically, it is possible if both products are built using the same framework or at least programming language.
 If this requirement isn’t fulfilled, products are likely to be incompatible.

 Additionally, the type of the product matters.
 For example, it’s not reasonable and often impossible to take the code of your app and use it as a part of your web-based tax software.